Cinematography in healthcare: Case studies of healthcare knowledge transfer via cinematography

 A recent slate of long-form films includes ‘Outreach’ - a film about the workings of a specialist spinal injury unit, [h The Spinal Injury Patient Film], an award-winning film for new patients with spinal cord injuries, Choosing a Wheelchair, a film about the correct protocol of wheelchair assessment and procurement for individual patients, and several films on cancer survivorship.

 Choosing a wheelchair: a case study in the UK

 The 55-minute production is set to help improve well-being and long-term outcomes for Britain's 1.2 million wheelchair users.
 Too many people do not understand the importance of getting the right wheelchair; the right set-up and support, and the appropriate pressure relief.
 UK provision is patchy, indeed there is - surprisingly - no qualification requirement for a wheelchair services provider/specifier in the National Health Service (NHS).

-The film includes leading experts and practitioners in this area, plus case studies, and even an introductory history of the wheelchair.
-It thus provides a comprehensive and holistic overview of best practice and assessment, and is supported by many voices of experience.
+The film includes experts and practitioners in this area, plus case studies, and also an introductory history of the wheelchair.
+It thus provides an overview of practice and assessment, and is supported by many voices of experience.

-For the NHS the long-term cost benefits of proper provision in an aging population are very considerable.
+For the NHS, the long-term cost benefits of proper provision in an aging population are very considerable.